RecipesLearn

 Virtually all wood will emit white/grey smoke during the initial phases of combustion as moisture is being released.

-If you’re using a water pan, the water releases steam that you may confuse for white smoke – as it appears whitish.
+If you’re using a water pan, the water also releases steam that you may confuse for white smoke – as it appears whitish.

-After 20 minutes, if your smoker still has billowing clouds of white smoke, you likely have a problem with the wood being used or the airflow/oxygen level – prolonged exposure will likely result in a more acrid or bitter flavor.
+After 20 minutes, if your smoker still has billowing clouds of white smoke, you likely have a problem with the wood being used or the airflow/oxygen – prolonged exposure will likely result in a more acrid or bitter flavor.

-The keyword being prolonged.
+The keyword here is prolonged.

 In my experience, if you’re cooking hot and fast (300+), white smoke works perfectly fine for burgers, steak, chicken, even ribs.
-However, smoking with white smoke for 10+ hours is going to create acrid/bitter flavors.